University Administrative Policies

 7.4.
 Time required to change in to or out of uniforms or perform other required activities before or after the work period.

 7.5.
-Meetings with other University departments, including but not limited to the Payroll Department, the Division of Human Resources, the Office of Compliance, Ethics & Equal Opportunity, Ombuds Services for Staff, University Counseling, Assistance, & Referral Services (CARS), Staff Services office, and Employee Occupational Health Services (EOHS).
+Meetings with other University departments, including but not limited to the Payroll Department, the Division of Human Resources, the Office of Compliance, Ethics & Equal Opportunity, Ombuds Services, University Counseling, Assistance, & Referral Services (CARS), Staff Services office, and Employee Occupational Health Services (EOHS).
 Employees must arrange meetings so as not to interrupt departmental operations and they must notify their supervisors when they are away from work, but employees do not need to disclose the specific department.

 7.6.
 Attendance at meetings, conferences, training courses, or other authorized activities during scheduled work periods when such attendance is required or authorized by the supervisor, in advance.